Eliot-Roxbergh/notes_pinephone/README.md

 Everything seems to work with the carriers tested, with three exceptions.
 1. Calls doesn't work on 4G.
 2. 2G coverage is much worse than other phones it looks like (2G calls and data is supported).
 3. MMS works, except for Telia which had two APNs (no support!).

 Compared to other phones, 4G 3G coverage is equivalent it looks like, however 2G coverage is quite a bit worse.

+Quick speedtest on 4G with moderate/poor coverage, 8mbit/s.

 (TODO fill in new carriers on wiki pages)